 Did we got you interested?
 Then grab your fresh copy on Blockchain right here.

 What are Blockchain Wallets?

-A Blockchain (or cryptocurrency) wallet is a software program that basically allows users to buy, sell, and check balance for their digital currency (or assets).
-For the users who are involved in the exchange of Bitcoin, Ethereum, or other cryptocurrencies, then they must be using a Blockchain wallet of any type
+A Blockchain (or cryptocurrency) wallet is a software program that basically allows users to buy, sell, send and receive and check balance for their digital currency (or assets) like Bitcoin wallets.
+For the users who are involved in the exchange of Bitcoin, Ethereum, or other cryptocurrencies, then they must be using a Blockchain wallet of any type for real time transcactions.

-Blockchain wallets do not save cryptocurrencies like the traditional wallet does.
+Blockchain wallets do not save cryptocurrencies like the traditional wallet or bank account does.
 The record of all the transactions such as selling, buying, exchanging etc is kept by them.
 Actually, all the records related to the currency is stored in Blockchain mechanism.